HSHS, Memorial Health staffers must choose between COVID-19 vaccine, jobs

 All eligible healthcare workers must have received the first dose of either the Pfizer or Moderna two-dose vaccine or the single-dose Johnson & Johnson vaccine by Dec.
 6 and must be completely vaccinated by Jan.
 4.

-Currently, HSHS and Memorial Health Systems are reporting a vaccination rate of 80 percent among their staffs, according to Catie Sheehan, vice president of advocacy and communications at HSHS, and Michael Leathers, media relations consultant at Memorial Health Systems.
+Currently, HSHS and Memorial Health are reporting a vaccination rate of 80 percent among their staffs, according to Catie Sheehan, vice president of advocacy and communications at HSHS, and Michael Leathers, media relations consultant at Memorial Health.

 The requirement comes in response to the emergency regulation issued by the Centers for Medicare & Medicaid Services and the Biden-Harris Administration that requires health care facilities that participate in the Medicare and Medicaid programs to establish a policy ensuring all eligible staff receives the vaccine.